NellCurtis/Mane-Group/DEPLOYMENT_GUIDE.md

 2. Review the network tab for failed requests
 3. Contact your development team for assistance

+## Performance Optimization

+### Bundle Size Reduction
+The project has been optimized by:
+- Removing unused dependencies (recharts, canvas-confetti)
+- Implementing dynamic imports for heavy libraries (xlsx, jsPDF, docx)
+- Using lazy loading for all pages

+### CDN Optimization
+For optimal global performance:
+1. Deploy to a CDN provider like Cloudflare
+2. Enable gzip/brotli compression
+3. Set appropriate cache headers for static assets

 ## Maintenance

 ### Regular Tasks